 During their brief circulation they were occasionally called "zoologijos sodo bilietai" or "Zoo Tickets".
 As the majority of Talonas notes featured the wildlife of Lithuania.
 With the exception of the smaller First Talonas denominations, which resemble actual coupons.
 This particular banknote features the Eurasian Brown Bear.

-The reverse is relatively simple and can be divided into 2 sections.
+The observe is relatively simple and can be divided into 2 sections.
 The 1st section to the right features an illustration of a Eurasian Brown Bear.
 Which found in Northern Europe and much of the former Soviet Union.
 Behind this illustration is a multi-layer underprint, in light blue ink.
 It feature rows of thin vertical waves, overlaid by fabric-like mesh.
 The number "500", represents the note's 500 Talonas value.

 The 2nd section to the left is relatively sparse.
 It features a red serial number (RE145179) at the upper left corner.
 Below is an unprinted watermark area, followed by an additional number "500".

 The Reverse features the note's "500" Talonas value overlaid, on Arctic Bramble branches.
 Arctic Bramble also known as Arctic Raspberry represent one of the many symbols of Lithuania.
 Being associated with folklore, traditional medicine, and recreational picking.
 They are seldom available in markets, despite being found throughout Northern and Central Europe.
 Due to their soft fruit and difficulty to grow outside the wild.

 Similar to the observe, the reverse features a underprint with dark blue waving lines, on a light blue backing.
 Notably the beforementioned number "500" features inner and outer outlines.
 Additionally the section features a sets of text.
 The upper text reads "Republic Of Lithuania - Talonas", referring to the newly sovereign nation and currency.
 The lower text roughly translates to "Forgery is punishable by law".